lucaspena/agt-proof-of-stake/report.md

 ## Reward System

-After each iteration of the protocol, agents publish additional blocks onto an exisiting chain for the slot that they are a leader.
-Once concensus is achieved only blocks on the longest chain are kept and all other chains (along with blocks on these chains) are discarded.
+After each iteration of the protocol, agents publish additional blocks onto an existing chain for the slot that they are a leader.
+Once consensus is achieved only blocks on the longest chain are kept and all other chains (along with blocks on these chains) are discarded.
 While it may seem intuitive to award only miners whos blocks are on the longest chain, this allows adverseries to